 We are an independent school with the ability to play various schools at different levels.

-Volleyball season begins August 1st and runs through the middle of October culminating with the FRCAA state tournament at the end of October.
+Volleyball season begins August 1st and runs through the middle of October culminating with the ACE Regional tournament in March.

-Basketball season begins November 1st and runs through the middle of February culminating with the FRCAA state tournament at the end of February.
+Basketball season begins November 1st and runs through the middle of February culminating with the ACE Regional tournament in March.

-The boy’s soccer season begins August 1st and runs through the middle of October culminating with the FRCAA state tournament at the end of October.
+The boy’s soccer season begins August 1st and runs through the middle of October .

 Our commitment is to prepare our athletes for the ultimate test: life as a disciple of Jesus Christ.
 Athletics are a vital part of the Christian educational process and are an important component in fulfilling the vision of EBA.
 We believe it is our responsibility to provide programs that allow students to identify and use their God given gifts and talents, to enable them to increase their skill level, and to enhance their overall competitive development in a Christ-like manner.
 A reflection of our commitment to excellence, our school and our witness to the community, is through our athletes, parents and fans.
 By design, training, and expectation, the EBA athlete is offered immeasurable athletic opportunities to develop Christ-like character traits participating in competition that mirror life’s challenges.